jmcastellanojimenez/Rust/03-web-server/ArchitectureGuide.md

 # Complete Rust Web Server Architecture Guide
-*From Advanced Patterns to Production Deployment*
+*Accurate Analysis of Your 03-web-server Implementation*

-This guide explains the architecture of your production-ready Axum web server, combining advanced patterns, deep architectural understanding, and production readiness considerations.
+This guide reflects the actual implementation in your 03-web-server crate after reviewing the codebase to ensure accuracy.

 ## Table of Contents
 1. [Anatomy of an Axum Application](#anatomy)